pinkpigeondocs/Pink-Pigeon-Documentation/docs/2_Account_Setup_And_Login/account_setup_two.md

 ---
-sort: 3
+sort: 1
 ---

-# Account setup three
+# Account Setup & Login

+## Registration and login

 Once we have setup an account for you in our system, we will send you an e-mail from support@mail.pinkpigeon.co.uk (please make sure that the message came from this address and no other) which looks like this: